butla/bultrowicz.com/additional_pages_sources/terms_of_working_with_me.md

 You're thinking of using my services?
-Great :)
+That's great :)
 Just be aware I have some terms:

+1. We can have different modes of working together:
+- time allocation
+    - daily rate (550 GBP), possible full-time (might not be on the market for long for this)
+    - hourly rate (100 GBP/h).
+Flexible hours.

+- monthly support fee.
+  A monthly fee of 4000 GBP + VAT, or the equivalent in EUR, USD, or PLN (you should add " + VAT, or the equivalent in EUR, USD, or PLN" to all the prices below).
-1. You won't have 100% of my attention, I might not be available to you every workday.
+  You won't have 100% of my attention, I might not be available to you every workday.
   I will be working on other projects.
   You'll probably still be amazed at the results, though.

+- task-oriented
+  You won't have 100% of my attention, I might not be available to you every workday.
+  I will be working on other projects.
+  You'll probably still be amazed at the results, though.

+# TODO
+We can work, either by daily terms - 550

 2. Possible modes of working together:
-    1. A monthly fee of 4000 GBP + VAT, or the equivalent in EUR, USD, or PLN (you should add " + VAT, or the equivalent in EUR, USD, or PLN" to all the prices below).
     2. Consultations paid by the hour (100 GBP/h).
     3. 600 GBP/day, max two days a week.
     4. Milestone-based.